Cyfrin/Updraft/courses/solidity/2-storage-factory/8-summary-and-recap/+page.md

     function store(uint256 _num) public override {}
 }
 ```
 ```solidity
 //parent contract
 function store(uint256 _num) public virtual {
     // function body
 }
 ```
 ### Conclusion
-In this section, you've learned how a contract can deploy and interact with other contracts, and how to use code modularity with imports and inheritance.
+In this section, we explored deploying multiple contract instances using the `new` keyword and enhancing code reusability through contract *imports*.
+We also covered interacting with other contracts using their address and ABI.
+Additionally, we learned about inheritance and function overriding, allowing derived contracts to customize inherited functionalities.
 💡 **TIP** <br>
-When you finish a lesson or a section, take a moment to acknowledge your progress, celebrate it and share your achievements with your community.
+When you finish a section, take a moment to acknowledge your progress, celebrate it and share your achievements with your community.

 ### 🧑‍💻 Test yourself
-1. 📕
-2. 🧑‍💻
+🏆 Attempt to answer all theoretical questions from lesson 1 through 7, and then go back again to complete all the coding tasks.

 [Back to top](#top)